Mister Maker: Spin-offs

-Mister Maker Comes to Town
+Comes to Town (Series 4-5)

 Mister Maker Comes to Town is a spin-off commissioned by Michael Carrington at the BBC for CBeebies.
 The TV series launched in 2010 and ended in 2011.

 At the start of every show, Mister Maker uses various objects to make a Makermobile.
 He shrinks himself, then the episode starts.
 Tocky, the cuckoo clock, gives Mister Maker a "mini maker message", a child who needs help from Mister Maker.
 The child tells Mister Maker what they would like to do or make something out of old things.
 This inspires him to do something related to them.
 He collects the essential items from the Doodle Drawers and makes them.

 When Mister Maker can't find what he needs, he honks the horn, summoning Scrappz (a blue puppet with a scarf, a hat with straws and pipe cleaners on it, and googly eyes), who gives him what he wants.
-After they make it, a quartet of shapes fly out and sing a silly song and dance, followed by a random shape (circle, triangle, square, or rectangle) to form a picture or find how many shapes there are.
+After they make it, a quartet of the shape mascots fly out and sing a silly song and dance, followed by a random shape (circle, triangle, square, or rectangle) to form a picture or find how many shapes there are.

 Tocky then appears on the Makervideophone for Minute Make Time, and Mister Maker goes to a place where he can make something in a minute—usually completing it just before the timer stops.
 Then the Colour Kids ask Mister Maker from the videophone to guess what they would make with their colourful costumes.

 It is followed by A Big Surprise, where Mister Maker sees some kids who were not expecting him.
 The kids tell Mister Maker what they would like to do.
 Mister Maker tells the kids what they will do, which will give him an idea of what to do next.
 In the middle of making it, he wonders why not make a (insert thing related to what the Mini Makers are making here).
 When the surprise is finished, they cheer and disappear from the scene, which comes to life.

 The show ends with Tocky telling Mister Maker to go and then shows Mister Maker putting the Makermobile back in its box.

-Around the World
+Around the World (Series 6)

-Mister Maker Around the World (2013) is a spin-off commissioned by Michael Carrington at the BBC for CBeebies.
-The episodes are:
+Mister Maker Around the World (2013-2014) is a spin-off commissioned by Michael Carrington at the BBC for CBeebies that focuses on making things around the world.
+In this series, children sometimes help Mister Maker, the opposite of Mister Maker Comes to Town.